cloud-agnost/agnost-website/docs/introduction/about-agnost.md

-**Agnost is a comprehensive and powerful platform that simplifies backend development tasks**, allowing you to focus on crafting exceptional software without the complexities of managing infrastructure.
-With Agnost, you can seamlessly **deploy and manage applications in the cloud**, regardless of your preferred cloud provider.
+**Agnost is a comprehensive and powerful platform that simplifies backend development tasks**, allowing you to focus on crafting exceptional software without the complexities of managing infrastructure.With Agnost, you can seamlessly **deploy and manage applications in the cloud**, regardless of your preferred cloud provider, while specifically optimized to work within Kubernetes clusters.

 ## Why Choose Agnost?